csci344/spring2023/pages/_lectures/topic09.md

 ---

 ## Readings
-Before beginning the React assignment -- and definitely before Friday's tutorial -- please complete the React Tutorial (beta version using functional components).
+Before beginning the React assignment -- and definitely before Friday's tutorial -- please complete the following readings.
 It will take you a few hours, but you won't be able to make progress with React without understanding some of the core React conventions and workflow, including:
 * <a href="https://beta.reactjs.org/learn" target="_blank">Quick Start</a>
-* <a href="https://beta.reactjs.org/learn/tutorial-tic-tac-toe" target="_blank">Tic Tac Toe</a>
 * <a href="https://beta.reactjs.org/learn/thinking-in-react" target="_blank">Thinking in React</a>.
 Make note of the steps:
     * Break the UI into a component hierarchy
     * Build a static version in React